-Example cont'd: So, if the Fear Charm has an Effect cost of 4 PP, the Charmcrafter must have 4 PP of personal mana available and 4 PP in materials available.
-Using three owl feathers (1 PP each) and a bundle of sage (1 PP, with the added benefit of being in Aspect because it provides benefits for Harper sphere spells), the Charmcrafter has sufficient materials to proceed.
+Example cont'd: So, if the Neutralize Poison Spell Charm has an Effect cost of 2 PP, the Charmcrafter must have 2 PP of personal mana available and 2 PP in materials available.
+Using an owl feather (1 PP) and a bundle of sage (1 PP, with the added benefit of being in Aspect because it provides benefits for Cleric sphere spells), the Charmcrafter has sufficient materials to proceed.